Page Smith

 Page Smith (September 6, 1917 - August 28, 1995) was an American historian, professor and author.
-In 1964 he became the founding Provost of Cowell College, University of California, Santa Cruz and resigned from the university in 1973 in protest.
+In 1964 he became the founding Provost of Cowell College at University of California, Santa Cruz and resigned from the university in 1973 in protest.
 As an activist, he was a lifelong advocate for homeless people, for community organization, and for improving the prison system.

 He served in the United States Army during World War II, for which he received a Purple Heart.
 He was awarded his Ph.D. from Harvard University in 1951 under the direction of Samuel Eliot Morison.
 Page Smith died in August 1995, one day after the death of his beloved wife, Eloise Pickard Smith.

 Early life

 A native of Baltimore, Maryland, Smith graduated with a B.A. degree from Dartmouth College in 1940.
 At Dartmouth, he studied under historian Eugen Rosenstock-Huessy, a Dartmouth College professor.
 He then worked at Camp William James, a center for youth leadership training opened in 1940 by Rosenstock-Huessy as part of the Civilian Conservation Corps.